wilk/Ext.ux.Deferred/README.md

 });
 ```

+Each result is given as an argument to the next async function on the chain path.

 The second problem is to start a function after the execution of a set of asynchronous functions.
-Take as example the above functions: now, we want to start the last anonymous function at the end of their execution: Ext.ux.Deferred has a static method, called when, that allows you to do that!
+Take as example the above functions: now, we want to start the last anonymous function at the end of their execution: `Ext.ux.Deferred` has a static method, called when, that allows you to do that!
 Get the following example:

 ```javascript
 Ext.ux.Deferred